top of page

 My Experience: SRM in Action

-Across public and regulated sectors, I’ve worked with SRM teams dealing with highly complex supplier ecosystems.
-In the public sector and defence, for example, SRM is essential for maintaining supplier resilience and national security outcomes.
+In my career, I have worked with SRM teams in various sectors handling complex supplier ecosystems.
+In the public sector and defense, SRM is essential for maintaining supplier resilience and national security outcomes.
 Effective frameworks ensure continuity of service, risk mitigation, and compliance with public procurement standards.

-In telecommunications, SRM is often focused on technology partnerships and joint innovation, working closely with suppliers to improve service delivery, customer experience, and time-to-market.
-In banking and finance, SRM plays a critical role in managing third-party risk, especially in areas like cyber security, cloud services, and data protection.
+In telecommunications, SRM focuses on technology partnerships and joint innovation.
+It requires close collaboration with suppliers to improve service delivery, customer experience, and time-to-market.
+In banking and finance, SRM plays a vital role in managing third-party risk, especially regarding cybersecurity, cloud services, and data protection.

-What unites these sectors is the growing need for structured supplier engagement that goes beyond cost yet ensures long-term positive commercial outcomes.
-I’ve seen how powerful SRM can be when it is properly embedded and supported by leadership.
+What unites these sectors is the growing need for structured supplier engagement.
+This goes beyond just cost; it ensures long-term positive commercial outcomes.
+I’ve seen the power of SRM when it is well embedded and supported by leadership.

 The Benefits of Strong SRM

-Implementing SRM brings a wide range of benefits, including:
+Implementing SRM brings a wide range of benefits:

 1. Improved Supplier Performance

-By setting clear expectations, jointly reviewing performance, and maintaining open communication, organisations get more consistent delivery from suppliers.
+By setting clear expectations, jointly reviewing performance, and maintaining open communication, organizations can achieve more consistent delivery from suppliers.

 2. Enhanced Risk Management

-SRM enables early identification of risks, financial, operational, regulatory or reputational and allows for more proactive mitigation strategies.
+SRM enables early identification of risks—financial, operational, regulatory, or reputational.
+This allows for proactive mitigation strategies.

 3. Innovation and Continuous Improvement

-Strategic suppliers are often well placed to help identify new opportunities, technologies, or efficiency gains especially when they feel trusted and engaged.
+Strategic suppliers are well-positioned to help identify new opportunities and technologies.
+They can also suggest efficiency gains, especially when they feel trusted and engaged.

 5. Greater Agility and Resilience

-In times of crisis such as the COVID-19 pandemic or geopolitical disruption strong supplier relationships have proven to be critical for continuity and rapid response.
+During crises like the COVID-19 pandemic or geopolitical disruptions, strong supplier relationships have proven critical for continuity and rapid response.

 SRM and the Contract Lifecycle

-SRM should not be viewed as a separate function to contracting, it is integral to the entire contract lifecycle.
+SRM should not be viewed as a separate function from contracting; it is integral to the entire contract lifecycle.
 Here's how SRM adds value at every stage:

 Before the Contract

-In the early stages, SRM informs supplier selection, based on more than just price.
-It promotes alignment of values, culture, and long-term strategic fit.
+In the early stages, SRM informs supplier selection based on more than just price.
+It encourages alignment of values, culture, and long-term strategic fit.

 During Contract Delivery

-With regular governance reviews, performance scorecards, and escalation mechanisms, SRM keeps delivery on track.
-It also supports issue resolution and continuous improvement.
+Regular governance reviews, performance scorecards, and escalation mechanisms help keep delivery on track.
+SRM also supports issue resolution and fosters continuous improvement.

 After the Contract

-SRM helps assess whether the contract has delivered its intended outcomes and informs future sourcing decisions, renewals or renegotiations.
+SRM aids in assessing whether the contract has achieved its intended outcomes.
+This assessment informs future sourcing decisions, renewals, or renegotiations.

-In regulated sectors especially, I’ve found that SRM is key to managing not just the commercial terms, but also regulatory obligations, stakeholder expectations, and reputational considerations.
+In regulated sectors, especially, I’ve found that SRM is key to managing not just commercial terms but also regulatory obligations, stakeholder expectations, and reputational considerations.

 Final Thoughts

-Supplier Relationship Management is not a nice-to-have.
+Supplier Relationship Management is essential—not optional.
 It’s a critical capability that drives performance, protects value, and builds strategic resilience.
-I’ve worked with organisations that treat SRM as a contractual afterthought and others who embed it as a core part of how they do business.
-The difference in outcomes is striking.
+I’ve worked with organizations that treat SRM as a contractual afterthought, and others that embed it as a core part of their operations.

-By building and sustaining high-quality relationships with suppliers, organisations gain more than operational efficiency, they gain agility, trust, innovation, and a competitive edge.
+The outcomes vary significantly.
+By building and maintaining high-quality relationships with suppliers, organizations gain more than operational efficiency; they gain agility, trust, innovation, and a competitive edge.

 Comments